kyma-project/kyma/resources/core/charts/monitoring/charts/alertmanager/README.md

 ### Alertmanager

-In Kyma all the configuration related to the Alertmanager is in this chart.
+This chart contains a part of the configuration related to the Alertmanager.

 #### Secret configuration

-Alertmanager instances require the secret resource naming to follow the format alertmanager-{ALERTMANAGER_NAME}.
+Alertmanager instances require a Secret resource named with the `alertmanager-{ALERTMANAGER_NAME}` format.

 In Kyma, the name of the Alertmanager is defined by ```name: {{ .Release.Name }}```.
 The secret is ```name: alertmanager-{{ .Release.Name }}```.
 The name of the config file is alertmanager.yaml.